MissingDeadlines/iolite/iolite_docs/editor/editor.rst

 There are two of them available:

 - While pausing some underlying subsystems like, e.g., the physics simulation and scripts, the *editing game state* houses IOLITE's editor.
 - In contrast, the *main game state* ticks all gameplay-related subsystems and provides no editing functionality.
-This is state that is active when you want to test or ship your game.
+This is the state that is active when you want to test or, later on, ship your game.

 .. important::